Joseph Kosinski: Life and career

 In 2017, he directed Only the Brave, originally titled Granite Mountain, based on the true story of the Granite Mountain Hotshots (wildland firefighters).
 In June 2017, it was announced he was set to direct the sequel to Top Gun, titled Top Gun: Maverick, reuniting with Oblivion star Tom Cruise.
 The film was released in theatres on May 27, 2022, by Paramount Pictures and grossed $1.496 billion worldwide, becoming Cruise's highest-grossing film at the box office.

 Kosinski also directed a Formula One racing film named F1, reteaming with Top Gun: Maverick producer Jerry Bruckheimer and screenwriter Ehren Kruger, with racing driver Lewis Hamilton also serving as producer.
-The project, acquired by Apple Studios in June 2022, stars Brad Pitt and will receive an exclusive theatrical run "of at least 30 days" starting internationally on June 25, 2025, and in North America on June 27, 2025, before streaming on Apple TV+.
+The project, acquired by Apple Studios in June 2022, stars Brad Pitt received an exclusive theatrical run "of at least 30 days" starting internationally on June 25, 2025, and in North America on June 27, 2025, before streaming on Apple TV+.

 On February 18, 2025, it was announced that Kosinski and Bruckheimer would reunite on an untitled conspiracy thriller film centred around UFOs, with Zach Baylin writing the screenplay.
 On March 24, it was announced that the project had been acquired by Apple Studios.

 In April 2025, it was announced that Kosinski would direct a Miami Vice film with a script by Dan Gilroy and Eric Warren Singer.
 This film would be developed after his upcoming UFO conspiracy thriller.
 It will be a reboot of the Miami Vice franchise following the original television series and 2006 film.
-The film is set to begin filming in 2026, with an August 6, 2027 release date.
+The film is set to begin filming in 2026, with a May 19, 2028 release date.